Inspire students by showing them some incredible STEM technology being developed around them right now.

 Use this article as an introduction to a discussion about future careers in STEM or even as a way to contextualise learning.

-Some of the cutting-edge Australian space innovations that might play a major role were revealed at the Australian Space Research Conference in Adelaide.
+Some of the cutting-edge Australian space innovations that might play a major role were revealed in Adelaide at the 2019 Australian Space Research Conference.
 It’s a plethora of ideas, research, and developments that give a glimpse into what is happening now and into the future.

 Here are 10 space innovations to get excited about: